Anshuman-utd/SpendSense/README.md

 - Users add expenses manually or upload receipt images through the dashboard.
 - Receipt images are securely uploaded to Cloudinary for storage.
-- OpenAI Vision API extracts structured data such as amount, category, date, and merchant from receipts.
+- Google Gemini API extracts structured data such as amount, category, date, and merchant from receipts.
 - Extracted and manually entered expenses are stored in MongoDB using Mongoose models.
 - Backend services aggregate expense data including totals, category breakdowns, and spending trends.
-- Aggregated summaries are sent to OpenAI GPT models to generate personalized insights, budget recommendations, and financial health summaries.
+- Aggregated summaries are sent to Google Gemini models to generate personalized insights, budget recommendations, and financial health summaries.
 - AI-generated insights are cached in the database to minimize repeated API calls and optimize usage costs.
 - Insights are displayed on the analytics dashboard for user-friendly interpretation.